premembeddedcodedev/IOT/README.md

 Arduino Commandline interface:

+yaml (~/.arduino15/arduino-cli.yaml) file is a configuration file which we need to change whenever we want to install any library and board configurations

       Pre-requisites for  (arduino-cli) Arduino Command Line Interface in ubuntu:

       1. Download arduino-cli utility from internet, we have two options for arduino availability